-Investigation of the role of TWIST1 in neuroblastoma aggressive phenotype and metastasis
+Project #2: Deciphering the role of TWIST1 in neuroblastoma aggressive phenotype

-The reactivation of the embryonic transcription factors TWIST1/2 is frequent in cancer and correlates with poor prognosis across many neoplasms.
-TWIST1/2 act as multifunctional oncogenes by promoting drug resistance, EMT, invasion, metastasis, and cancer stem cell properties.
-Although the role of TWIST1/2 has been extensively studied in various cancers, their implication in NB remains poorly understood.
+The reactivation of the embryonic transcription factor TWIST1 is frequent in cancer and correlates with poor prognosis across many neoplasms.
+TWIST1 act as a multifunctional oncogene by promoting drug resistance, EMT, invasion, metastasis, and cancer stem cell properties.
+Although the role of TWIST1 has been extensively studied in various cancers, its implication in NB remains poorly understood.

-Furthermore, we intend to meticulously dissect at a molecular level the mechanisms and signaling cascades activated by TWIST1 that contribute to the aggressive nature of NB, and to elucidate TWIST1 interacting partners.
-This project should contribute to improve our understanding on NB biology and to identify new key players of NB progression, which may serve as alternative drug targets.
+To gain insight into the function of TWIST1 in NB, we generated TWIST1-knocked-out cells from primary and established NB cell lines through CRISPR/Cas9 technology.
+The impact of TWIST1 on in vivo tumor growth and metastatic dissemination is examined using orthotopic and subcutaneous xenografts in immunocompromised mice.
+To meticulously dissect at a molecular level the mechanisms and signaling cascades activated by TWIST1 contributing to the aggressive nature of NB, transcriptomic analyses of the resulting xenografts are performed together with in silico analyses of RNAseq data from primary NB tumors.
+The overall objective of this project is to improve our understanding on NB biology and to identify new key players of NB progression, which may serve as alternative drug targets.